RutledgePaulV/django-commands/README.md

 each ajax process and allows operations to be more driven by the business logic of the application and less tied to models and views.

 ## Why
 ajax gets messy and model bound restful API routes are in some cases not the best solution for applications with more complex business logic.
+Rather than struggling through the boilerplate view definition and basic validation of a request django-commands allows you to focus solely on your business logic because you can be sure that anything that reaches your #handle method was definitely valid in terms of parameter existence, parameter type, user authentication, and user permissions.
+It's only up to you to decide if it's valid based on model existence and your business rules.

 ## Installation